Tixit/RPEP/README.md

 * `["e", [errorMessage, errorData]` - This indicates that some error happened related to either a received Fire and Forget message or at a global level (*Request-Response errors and Event Stream errors should not use this form to report errors*).
 * `[id, "e", [errorMessage, errorData]]` - This indicates that some error happened related to a received Request or in an Event Stream (which one depends on what the `id` identifies).
 * `[id, "end", endData]` - This indicates that an Event Stream is completed.
 No more responses will be received and no more events should be emitted.
+After an "end" event is received, the Peer that received that event Emission must not emit any message other than a single "end" event to confirm the end of the stream.
 * `["close", closeData]` - This indicates that the Sender is going to close the connection.
 This event is optional for certain transports (see the section "Connection Closure" for more details).

 In the above: